 - User Pain Points

-More layers are icing on the cake and show your depth of understanding around the customer.
+More layers are icing on the cake and show your depth of understanding of the customer.
 Different layers can be shown to different stakeholders to expedite their understanding of the customer.

 Layers are the depth of detailing you are willing to do.
 Let’s start with one by one and why they are necessary –